-Responding to proxy contests, litigation and other actions by activist stockholders can be costly and time-consuming, disrupt our operations and divert the attention of management and our employees.
+Ц operations and divert the attention of management and our employees.
 Perceived uncertainties as to our future direction may result in the loss of potential business opportunities and harm our ability to attract new investors and to retain and attract experienced executives and employees.
-If individuals are elected to our board of directors with a specific agenda, it may adversely affect our ability to retain and attract experienced executives and employees, to effectively and timely implement our business strategy and create additional value for stockholders.
+If individuals are elected to our board of directors with a specific agenda, it may adversely affect our ability to retain and attract experienced directors, executives and employees, to effectively and timely implement our business strategy and create additional value for stockholders.
 We may experience a significant increase in legal fees, administrative, advisor and associated costs incurred in connection with responding to a proxy contest or related action.
 For example, we incurred \$2.5 million in expenses as a result of the proxy contest in connection with our 2017 annual meeting.